ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Logging**

-- Added piping of subnet logs to stdout.
+- Added piping of Subnet logs to stdout.
 - Lazily initialized logs to avoid opening files that are never written to.
 - Added support for arbitrarily deleted log files while avalanchego is running.
 - Removed redundant logging configs.